-cPanel’s Remote MySQL page lets you enable database access from locations, such as your home or another website.
-For security reasons we don’t allow remote connections on our shared hosting, premium and reseller hosting packages.
+By default, you can only access your databases via the server hosting your website. cPanel’s Remote MySQL page lets you enable database access from other locations, such as your home or another website.
+For security reasons we don’t allow remote connections on our shared hosting, premium and reseller hosting plans.
 However, we can enable the feature on our VPS and dedicated hosting plans.

 The Remote MySQL page has two sections:

 To access your database(s) from your home or office you first need to know your IPv4 address.
 You can check your IP address via findip.co.

 In the below example I added the IP address 184.108.40.206.
 I also added a comment, which is purely for my own reference (you can leave the field blank).